Darla Hood

-Darla Jean Hood (November 8, 1931 – June 13, 1979) was an American child actress, best known as the leading lady in the Our Gang series from 1935 to 1941.
-She was born in Leedey, Oklahoma, the only child of music teacher Elizabeth Davner, and James Claude Hood, who worked in a bank.
+Darla Jean Hood (November 8, 1931 – June 13, 1979) was an American child actress, best known as the female lead in the Our Gang series from 1935 to 1941.
+As an adult, she performed as a singer in nightclubs and on television.

 Our Gang

+Hood was born in Leedey, Oklahoma, the only child of music teacher Elizabeth Davner, and James Claude Hood, who worked in a bank.

-Hood's mother introduced her to singing and dancing at an early age, taking her to lessons in Oklahoma City.
+Her mother introduced her to singing and dancing at an early age, taking her to lessons in Oklahoma City.
 Just after her third birthday she was taken to New York City, where she was seen by Joe Rivkin, a casting director for Hal Roach Studios, who arranged a screen test.
-She was then taken to Culver City, California, to appear in the Our Gang movies.
+She was hired and went to Culver City, California, to appear in the Our Gang series.

-She played Darla in Our Gang except for her Our Gang debut in which her character's name was "Cookie".
+Hood used her real name in the series except for her debut, in which her character's name was "Cookie".
 She made her debut at age four in the 1935 film Our Gang Follies of 1936 and was soon given a role in The Bohemian Girl with Laurel and Hardy.
-From 1935 to 1941, she continued to play in Our Gang.
+From 1935 through 1941, she continued to play in Our Gang.
 She is well remembered for her coquettish character, typically the love interest of Alfalfa, Butch, or (occasionally) Waldo.
 One of her most memorable moments was singing "I'm in the Mood for Love" in The Pinch Singer.

-Hood's final appearance in an Our Gang film was 1941's Wedding Worries.
+Hood's final Our Gang appearance was at age 10 in 1941's Wedding Worries.

 After Our Gang

 When she outgrew her role in Our Gang, Hood appeared in several other movies and attended school in Los Angeles.
 While at Fairfax High School, she organized a vocal group called the Enchanters with four boys.
-Shortly after graduation, the quartet was booked by producer and vaudeville star Ken Murray for his famous "Blackouts", a stage variety show.
+Shortly after graduation, the quintet was booked by producer and vaudeville star Ken Murray for his famous "Blackouts", a stage variety show.
 The group remained with Murray's Blackouts during its long run in New York City and Hollywood.

-Darla Hood then went solo with singing engagements in nightclubs and guest appearances on TV.
+Hood went solo with singing engagements in nightclubs and guest appearances on TV.
+The deep, rich voice she developed as an adult was a striking contrast to the child singing most of the public remembered.
 She was a regular on The Ken Murray Show from 1950 to 1951.
 In 1955, she was a leading lady in the act of ventriloquist Edgar Bergen.
-In 1957, Darla was a regular performer on The Merv Griffin Show for the American Broadcasting Network.
-Other credits that year include a hit record, "I Just Wanna Be Free." and a duet with Johnny Desmond in the Sam Katzman movie "Calypso Heat Wave."
-Between 1959 and 1962 she recorded several singles for the small Ray Note and Acama labels.
+In 1957, Hood was a regular performer on The Merv Griffin Show for the American Broadcasting Network.
+Other credits that year include a hit record, "I Just Wanna Be Free." and a duet with Johnny Desmond in the Sam Katzman movie Calypso Heat Wave.
+Between 1959 and 1962, she recorded several singles for the small Ray Note and Acama labels.